Keeping the Software on Your Ubuntu Server Up to Date

 sudo apt-get update

-Then you should ask it to upgrade your existing packages:
+Then ask apt-get to upgrade your installed packages:

 sudo apt-get upgrade